ethanttbui/dpp-chandy-misra-C/README.md

     ./DPP N S T

-N (int): number of philosophers
+N (int): the number of philosophers
-S (int): a seed for generating a sequence of random numbers, representing the amount of time philosophers spend on eating and thinking
+S (int): the seed for generating a sequence of random numbers, representing the amount of time philosophers spend on eating and thinking
 T (int): the amount of time (in seconds) for which the simulation will run

 # Problem Statement